aurovrata/cf7-grid-layout/cf7_notes.md

 }
 ```

-To add a custom schema rule,
+To add a custom schema rules for repetitive fields, one could clone the original field rule and insert it into the schema validation process as follows,

 ```php
 add_action('wpcf7_swv_create_schema', 'add_addtional_swv_schemas', PHP_INT_MAX , 2);